angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

 This lesson starts with the code from the previous lesson, so you can:

-*   Use the code that you created in Lesson 11 in your interactive development environment (IDE).
+*   Use the code that you created in Lesson 11 in your integrated development environment (IDE).
 *   Start with the code example from the previous lesson.
 Choose the <live-example name="first-app-lesson-11"></live-example> from Lesson \[TODO: previous lesson number\] where you can:
     *   Use the *live example* in StackBlitz, where the StackBlitz interface is your IDE.
     *   Use the *download example* and open it in your IDE.